sfcalico/ask-ye-api/README.md

 * Display the wisdom on the page _(in a way that inspires)_
 * Have a button that a user can push to receive **another** gem from the father of four

-The main goal of this lab is to introduce you to 3rd party APIs and show you the possibilities.
+The main goal of this deliverable is to introduce you to 3rd party APIs and show you the possibilities.
 KanyeREST is a simple API, but there are more complicated ones out there if you finish the main goals early.

 ### Resources